-An applicant is considered for admission to the SHARP summer diploma and two-semester diploma and the MS program if s/he meets the following minimum admission requirements:
+Applicants are considered for admission to the SHARP summer diploma and two-term diploma and the MS program if they meet the following minimum admission requirements:

-- an undergraduate cumulative GPA of at least 3.3 (or standardized equivalent from other institutions of higher learning) leading to a bachelor's degree or its equivalent from recognized institutions of higher learning - at least two letters of recommendation - a statement of purpose (500-word limit) indicating the purpose for applying to the program and specifying the applicant's research interests and/or practical experience
+- > An undergraduate cumulative GPA of at least 3.3 for MS and 3.0 for diploma (or standardized equivalent from other institutions of higher learning) leading to a bachelor's degree or its equivalent from recognized institutions of higher learning. - > Have a graduate degree. - > Have good quantitative skills as assessed by MCAT, GRE, or GMAT (no cut-off score).
+Applicants with MD or master's degree from AUB are exempted. - > At least two letters of recommendation. - > A statement of purpose (500-word limit) indicating the purpose for applying to the program and specifying the applicant's research interests and/or practical experience.

-Applicants to any graduate program, other than AUB graduates and graduates of recognized colleges or universities in North America, Great Britain, Australia and New Zealand must demonstrate proficiency in the English language.
-See Admissions section in this catalogue, page 29.
+Applicants to any graduate program, other than AUB graduates and graduates of recognized colleges or universities in North America, Great Britain, Australia, and New Zealand must demonstrate proficiency in the English language.
+See the Office of Admissions section in this catalogue.